SSO with OneLogin

 1. Click the Zivver tab.

-2. Click on manage_accounts Manage Accounts.
+2. Click Manage accounts.

 3. Click the link add_circle Add an account.

-7. Use your extra login method.
+7. Enter your additional login method.

-You are logged in to Outlook.
+You are now logged in to Outlook.